googleads/publisher-ads-lighthouse-plugin/lighthouse-plugin-publisher-ads/README.md

 Publisher Ads Audits is available as a [node package](https://npmjs.org/package/lighthouse-plugin-publisher-ads) which can be used with the Lighthouse CLI.

 > **Note**: There is currently a [bug](https://github.com/googleads/publisher-ads-lighthouse-plugin/issues/159) specifically affecting global installs of of this package.
-Until this bug is resolved this should exclusively be as a **local** install.
+Until this bug is resolved this should exclusively be used as a **local** install.

 ### Setup
 ```sh